Seven Days in Havana: An Unfiltered Travel Journal

 Day 4: Callejon de Hamel and Centro

 Sunday.
-This was the day.
+This is the day.

 The rest of Centro Havana is rougher than Old Havana.
 Buildings in serious disrepair.
 But it's real life.
 Kids playing baseball in the street.
 Dominoes on the sidewalk.
 A woman selling pizza slices out of her kitchen window for 5 pesos.